7341

 The T/Mon allows users to customize alarms and notification settings.
 This can help reduce the occurrence of nuisance alarms.

-Commercial power alarms have been one of the most critical for them to monitor.
-Before using the T/Mon, they received many nuisance alarms for loss of power when their main power source failed.
-But these alarms were mostly non-critical, since the backup generator would usually kick in.
+Commercial power alarms are among the most critical conditions the agency monitors.
+Before using T/Mon, they received many notifications for loss of power when the main power source failed - but these events were often not service-affecting because the backup generator would start.

-They've also put event qualifiers on their analog microwave system.
+The agency also applied event qualifiers to their analog microwave system to prevent chattering and to highlight patterns that indicate a recurring problem.
 "It can be prone to failures or fades that can cause a lot of chattering.
 Now, if there are too many events, then we get a notification indicating that a ring is bouncing or a path is bouncing," James told us.

-Temperature has been one of the most important thresholds monitored by DPS gear.
+Temperature is one of the most important thresholds they track.
 "In most cases, we just use the internal temperature sensor in the NetGuardian, using the minor and major alarm points, and different notifications based on each event.
 Having that temperature monitored and alarmed routinely catches AC failures."

 "The site will begin to rise in temperature.
 The techs will get notified.
 They'll log in and they'll check out the system.
 Quite often, we'll roll to the site or get a vendor headed that direction to repair the AC system.
 That prevents all kinds of things," James emphasized.